 We check the robustness of the baseline results focusing on restaurants that are similar.
 Specifically, we take advantage of the fact that the database we use provides anonymized identifiers of individual credit card users.
 Using the identifiers of credit card users at participating restaurants, we calculate the share that the card spending of these customers accounts for in the total card spending at each non-participating restaurant.
 If this share is high, a non-participating restaurant is similar to participating restaurants in that they are frequented by similar customers.
-Based on this criterion, we construct a sample in which the number of non-participating restaurants is equal to that of participating restaurants and repeat the baseline estimation.
+Based on this criterion, we pick up around 2,000 non-participating restaurants in descending order, and construct a sample in which the number of non-participating restaurants is equal to that of participating restaurants.
+Using this sample, we repeat the baseline estimation.